 Fresh peas are some of the most easily frozen vegetables from your garden or the local farmer’s market.
-Although they may take a bit of time to shell, the freezing process itself is quite simple.
+Although they may take some time to shell, the freezing process is quite simple.

 Also, the thawed peas do not lose much of their fresh flavor, texture, or nutrient content.
 The methods shared here are the best for learning how to freeze fresh garden peas and use them for all your favorite recipes weeks or months later.

-Every garden pea in your plot will not reach maturity at the same time.
+Every garden pea in your plot will not reach maturity simultaneously.
 However, you need to know the best stage for picking for maximum freshness and taste after freezing.

 Three criteria matter most of all: size, color, and taste.
 To minimize the number of times you have to process them throughout the season, pick a range at the same time.
 If necessary, err on the side of smaller, newer pea pods rather than letting them overripen.

-Size – Peas at the peak of freshness press against the pod walls but do not fill up the entire space within.
+Size – Peas at the peak of freshness press against the pod walls but do not fill up the entire space.
 You want to maximize vegetable volume without compromising flavor.

-Taste – Smaller peas may have a more concentrated flavor, but you need to balance maximizing volume with deliciousness.
+Taste – Smaller peas may have a more concentrated flavor, but you must balance maximizing volume with deliciousness.
 Open up a few pods of different sizes and colors and taste to test.
-We do not recommend freezing the overripe ones as they will end up flavorless and excessively starchy.
+We do not recommend freezing the overripe ones as they will become flavorless and excessively starchy.

 Never freeze garden peas in their pods.
 The only varieties you would do this for are snow and sugar snap peas.